SebaSilC/azure-conditional-access-mfa/README.md

 ## Overview

 This lab demonstrates how to protect cloud identities in Microsoft Azure using Conditional Access and Multi-Factor Authentication (MFA).
 The setup ensures only authorized users, from a specific group, can access cloud resources—and only after passing MFA.
 This reflects real-world security practice, following the Zero Trust model to defend against credential compromise.

 ---

+## Real-World Risk

+Most security breaches are caused by compromised user credentials.
+Attackers use phishing, credential stuffing, or brute force attacks to gain unauthorized access to cloud services.
+Without strong authentication and context-based access control, even a single leaked password can give an attacker access to sensitive data or critical infrastructure.
+By using Conditional Access with Multi-Factor Authentication (MFA) in Azure, organizations drastically reduce the risk of unauthorized access—helping to prevent data breaches, account takeover, and privilege escalation.

+---

+## What I Built

+- Microsoft Entra ID users (Alice and Bob) and a dedicated security group (MFA-Required-Users)
+- A Conditional Access policy targeting the group, requiring MFA for all sign-ins to cloud apps.
+- Enforced group-based identity protection following Zero Trust security principles.
+- Full test flow: user login, MFA prompt enforced, access granted only after successful verification.
+- Screenshots, documentation, and an architecture diagram for recruiter and technical review.

+---